kaosat-dev/Blenvy/docs/quickstart/readme.md

 </details>

 Okay, maybe not that much glory.
 But the important part is that the player is visible in the scene and has a `Player` component on it.
 You can now add more components to the player, create more blueprints, and populate your world with them.
 They can have animations, materials, etc. Have fun!

+## Next Steps

+- Read the [Blevy for Bevy](../../crates/blenvy/README.md) documentation for more features on the Bevy side.
+- Read the [Blevy for Blender](../../tools/blenvy/README.md) documentation for more features on the Blender side.
+- Read about the [Avian Physics Integration](../avian/readme.md) to learn how to setup colliders in Blender that will be used by the Avian physics engine in Bevy.